Rapunzel syndrome

-Rapunzel syndrome is an extremely rare intestinal condition in humans resulting from ingesting hair (trichophagia).
-This syndrome occurs when a trichobezoar (hairball) reaches past the small intestine, and sometimes even into the colon producing a long, tail-like extension of hair.
+Rapunzel syndrome is an extremely rare intestinal condition in humans resulting from ingesting hair, which is often associated with the hair-pulling disorder trichotillomania.
+This syndrome occurs when a hairball, called a trichobezoar, extends in the form of a slim, tail-like segment past the small intestine, potentially reaching as far as the colon.
 The syndrome is named after the long-haired girl Rapunzel in the fairy tale by the Brothers Grimm.
-Trichophagia is also sometimes associated with the hair-pulling disorder trichotillomania.
-The Rapunzel syndrome is, however, a rare and unusual form of trichobezoar.
 Since 1968, there have been fewer than 40 documented cases in the medical literature.

 Signs and symptoms

 The use of the term 'Rapunzel syndrome' first appeared in the medical literature in 1968.